 It’s a question I get asked often when people find out that I’m a meteorologist.
 While forecasting is a big part of what I do, it’s not all of it.

 Little background on me: I have a BS in Meteorology and a BA in Mathematics from the University of Oklahoma.
-All of my work is done on a consulting basis; most of my work is done for DTN.
+Currently, I am employed as a meteorologist for DTN.
 I start my day at 6am looking at model data, highlighting various weather hazards and preparing forecasts.
 In addition, I also write educational blogs on various meteorological topics.
 Some of my past blogs can be seen here and here.

 In 2017, I earned my Certified Consulting Meteorologist certification from the American Meteorological Society.
 Since receiving my CCM, I’ve worked on various projects.
 I’ve developed formulas to do various calculations (that math degree comes in handy!) and I’ve worked on lawsuits involving various weather conditions.
 Many (not all) of these cases that I’ve worked on have been presented to me as “I had damage on <date> at <place>.
 Do you think it was caused by the storm?”.
 I’ll review whatever data is available to me that I deem relevant (radar data, storm reports, etc.) and give an opinion as to what most likely happened.
 Sometimes, that’s all that’s needed; other times, I’m asked to prepare a report of my findings for insurance claims or legal proceedings.
 I never know what’s going to come across my desk, and to me, that’s part of the excitement.